namanjain27/expense-tracker/ai_workdone.md

 Fixed additional saving goals and UI issues: Fixed redeem button not showing for completed goals by updating canRedeem condition; added negative target amount validation in AddSavingGoalDialog; updated redeemed cards to show total saved amount and empty add field; enhanced ExpenseList to display date+time in 24h format with improved sorting that considers both date and time

 ## 07:45, 17-07-2025
 Final saving goals refinements: Excluded 'Saving Goal Redeemed' category from all analysis charts and totals; kept redeemed saving goal cards frozen with saved amount and progress bar intact; maintained 'completed' status tag for redeemed achieved goals to distinguish them from broken piggy banks; reverted ExpenseList to show Date only while implementing backend sorting by date first, then by created_at for consistent chronological ordering

+## 08:00, 17-07-2025
+Fixed redeemed saving goals display: Updated get_saving_goals endpoint to calculate saved_amount from both 'Saving Goal' and 'Saving Goal Redeemed' categories, ensuring redeemed cards show total saved amount instead of 0; implemented dual status display showing both 'completed' and 'redeemed' chips for achieved goals that were redeemed